 Time to start checking things off your Queenstown bucket list, of which we have many suggestions in the 45 Best Things to Do in Queenstown.

 If you’re on a tight budget, however, you can still have a blast between the walking trails, gardens and eateries.
 Check out a full list of recommendations to help you stick to your budget in the 20 Free & Cheap Things to Do in Queenstown.

 Free and Cheap Things to Do in Queenstown

 - Play disc golf in the Queenstown Gardens

-- Enjoy an affordable cruise with Southern Discoveries (on Viator, Tripadvisor and Klook)
+- Enjoy an affordable cruise with Southern Discoveries (more info on Viator and Klook)

 - Scout out the Queenstown cheap eats

 - Go ice skating at the Queenstown Ice Arena.